MaycoholV/MaycoholV/README.md

 # ABOUT ME
 # 👨‍💻: Hi, I am Maycohol Villalobos !

--  ⚡ I am an  Economics student,  at Pontifical Catholic Univeristy of Peru, with keen interest in Investment Management, Professional Trading and Equity Research.
-I consider myself a student with multiple interests and high capabilities in leadership, management, effective communication, innovation and working under pressure👋
+-  ⚡ I am an Economics student at Pontifical Catholic University of Peru, with a keen interest in Investment Management, Venture Capital,  Professional Trading, and Equity Research.
+I consider myself a student with multiple interests and high capabilities in leadership, management, effective communication, innovation, and working under pressure.👋
-- 𝗜 ❤️ Finance and Econonomics
+- 𝗜 ❤️ Finance and Economics

 # 🌱: I am currently learnig
 - Python